-I was born in Russia — among concrete and wires, where childhood smelled like asphalt after rain and old VHS tapes.
+I was born among concrete and wires, where childhood smelled like asphalt after rain and old VHS tapes.
 A seven-year-old boy still lives in my head, drawing dinosaurs with eyes full of longing on the wallpaper with a marker.
-I spent hours staring at a MacBook screen, making my first crooked sketches in Illustrator, where the program’s glitches became part of the style.
+A self-taught artist, I never went to art school (the only connection I have to that world is that my father studied in one) — instead, I spent hours staring at a MacBook screen, making my first crooked sketches in Illustrator, where the program’s glitches became part of the style.

 I work in the digital realm, though “work” is a loud word.
 I’d say I live in it — like in a strange apartment with no walls, where the windows open into other people’s dreams.
 My artworks are worlds where plastic ponies fly over deserts made of melted clocks, where children’s toys whisper philosophical mantras, and in the background — crucified cats, covered in bubblegum.
 There’s playfulness in all this, yes.
 But also something disturbingly grown-up, uncomfortable, like the memory of your first dream in which you died.